Noncompliance - Curing a Sanction

 The activity that the client originally failed is no longer available or appropriate, |

-The EC can specify another activity; however, the county cannot assign an activity for a longer period of time than the length of the original activity that brought about the lowering of cash aid (sanction).
+The AEC/EC can specify another activity; however, the county cannot assign an activity for a duration exceeding that of the original activity which resulted in the sanction.
 (Refer to the example below) |

 Example